garzzoy/OfficeDocs-SkypeForBusiness/Teams/enable-features-office-365.md

 Turn on this feature so users can send email to a channel in Teams, using the channel email address.
 Users can do this for any channel belonging to a team they own.
 Users can also send emails to any channel in a team that has adding connectors turned on for team members.
 To turn on email integration, make sure that **Allow users to send emails to a channel email address** is **On**.

+"Accept channel email from these SMTP domains" setting can control the allowed domains that can send email to Channels.
+Setting this will preset these domains and prevent Teams client from changing domains.
+Individual domains must be listed, wildcard aren't honored.

 #### Files

 Here you can turn on or turn off file sharing and cloud file storage options.